 Put chopped vegetables in a large bowl with spices, sugar, and salt.
 Add chick pea flour and mix well.
 Shape mixture into small patties.
 Heat a generous amount of oil (I used 1/4 cup of grape seed oil) in a deep frying pan at a medium temperature.
 Do not let oil get too hot.

 Add pakora patties a few at a time.
 Fry until golden to dark brown, turning once to cook evenly on both sides.
 Drain on absorbent paper, and keep warm until serving time.
+To Serve: Enjoy these delicacies with your favorite chutney or sauce.

 To make the tomato-mint yoghurt, place 1 tablespoon of lightly chopped mint leaves, 1 diced tomato and 1/2 teaspoon cumin; 1/2 teaspoon allspice; 1/2 teaspoon ground coriander; 1/4 teaspoon ground cloves; salt and cayenne pepper to taste in a small bowl.
 Stir in 1/4 cup plain thick yoghurt, and let flavours marry for a short while before serving.